Prof. Eli[Eli] Amir

 CV

-Eli Amir is a Professor of Accounting at Tel Aviv University and at City University of London (Cass Business School), and a visiting professor at London Business School.
-Since 2014 he is the Chairman of the Accounting Department at Tel Aviv University's Coller School of Management.
+Eli Amir is the Max and Steffi Perlman Professor of Financial Economics at Tel Aviv University’s Coller School of Management, and a visiting professor at London Business School.
+From 2003 to 2012 Amir was a Professor at London Business School and head of the Accounting Subject Area from 2004 to 2008.
 From 2000 to 2003 Amir served as the Chairman of the Israel Accounting Standards Board.
 From 1991 to 2000, he was an Associate Professor of Accounting at Columbia University’s Graduate School of Business.

 Amir received his B.A. degree in Accounting and Economics from Tel Aviv University (1986) and his Ph.D. in Business Administration from the University of California, Berkeley (1991).
-Amir is also a Certified Public accountant in Israel (since 1987).
 Amir teaches courses in corporate financial reporting, financial statement analysis, financial analysis of mergers and acquisitions, and empirical research in accounting.

-Amir’s research focuses on the role of accounting information in equity markets, the role of auditors in debt markets, pension asset allocation, and the reliability of accounting information.
-He has published many articles in leading academic journals such as the Accounting Review, Review of Accounting Studies, Journal of Accounting and Economics and the Journal of Accounting Research, and won prestigious awards for his research.
+Amir’s research concentrates on the role of accounting information in equity markets, the role of auditors in debt markets, pension asset allocation, reliability of accounting numbers and on the economics of accounting choice.
+He has published many articles in leading academic journals such as the Accounting Review, Review of Accounting Studies, Journal of Accounting and Economics and the Journal of Accounting Research, and won prestigious awards for his research and an Honorary Doctorate from the University of Oulu in Finland.
+Amir also published a textbook on Financial Accounting and a text book on financial analysis of mergers and acquisitions.
 As the Chairman of the Israel Accounting Standards Board, Amir led a reform in financial reporting in Israel, enhancing the globalization of accounting standards in Israel.

 Fields of Research